 The gut lies in the center of your body and is also the center of microbiological activity.
-It makes sense to optimize the inner workings of your stomach.
-Once your guts are running healthily and happily, you can expect other parts — from your brain to your metabolism — to follow suit.
+You want to optimize the inner workings of your stomach.
+Once your gut is running healthily and happily, you can expect other body parts — from your brain to your metabolism — to follow suit.

 Fact: There are over 7,500 varieties of apples.

 There is no single key to a healthy gut.
 You have to start somewhere, and a good starting point is adding apple cider vinegar to your daily diet.
 Give this a try for 30 days, and you just might be surprised at how much healthier you feel.